obiba/mica-doc/admin/configuration.rst

 The groups of a user are also kept as such, so that they can be used when applying permissions on a document.

 The mapping is used in both directions: when Mica needs to reach the users having a role (notification emails to the data access officers, to the reviewers and editors of a document; users listed in the data access requests page), the groups granting that role are used.
-When a condition requires several groups, the members of each of these groups are notified.
+Only the groups appearing alone in an alternative are used: a condition requiring several groups grants the role to the users belonging to all of them, not to each group as a whole, so it is ignored (with ``a,b|c`` the members of ``c`` are reached).
+When a role has no such single group, the group of the role name is used, and a warning is logged at startup.
 The same applies to the groups of the *Sign-up* and *Contact* settings of the administration interface: a group that is the name of a role stands for the groups granting that role.

 **Several Mica Instances Sharing One Agate**